FERTILIZATION

 • B-HCG pregnancy test

-• Witness system of security and traceability of biological samples
+• Witness system for security and traceability of biological samples

 MAKE AN APPOINTMENT